Warning Some of the pictures and videos in this post contain images of dogs which have died and may be distressing – viewer discretion is advised

 Our charity works with a leading vet practice that has clinics throughout Asia.
 They meet international standards.
 They were instructed to visit Mrs Yang and take an inventory of the 500 dogs and 100 cats saved.
 This way we could:

-(b) identify immediate health concerns and medical needs
+(b) identify immediate health concerns and medical needs; and

 (c) assess trauma and determine future suitability of the dogs for adoption.